 Our businesses hold numerous environmental and other governmental permits and approvals authorizing operations at our facilities.
 Future expansion of our operations is predicated upon securing the necessary environmental or other permits or approvals.
 A decision by a government agency to deny or delay issuing a new or renewed material permit or approval, or to revoke or substantially modify an existing permit or approval, could have a material adverse effect on our ability to continue operations and on our financial condition, results of operations and cash flows.
 For example, WRC's OPDES permit has expired and is in the renewal process.
-At this time, the Wynnewood refinery is operating under expired permit terms and conditions (called a permit shield) until the state regulatory agency renews the permit.
+The refinery timely submitted their renewal application; and therefore, the refinery is authorized to operate under expired permit terms and conditions until the state regulatory agency renews the permit.
 The renewal permit may contain different terms and conditions that would require unplanned or unanticipated costs.